How do you find true brand expertise?

 You’re ready to review your marketing program.
-You want to restage your brand because you want to reach new markets.
-Or you know your marketing isn’t meeting goals any more.
-Or there’s new leadership who wants a fresh look at the brand.
+Perhaps it’s time to restage your brand to reach new markets.
+Or your marketing isn’t delivering response any more.
+Or new leadership wants a fresh look at the brand.

-Whatever the reason, you want a consultant or a firm, someone with true brand expertise, who will work with your staff and produce an outstanding result everyone will be proud of.
+Whatever the reason, you need a consultant or a firm, someone with true brand expertise, who will work with your staff to produce an outstanding result everyone will be proud of.
 Right?

-RFPs are common in government work, where there are many layers and procedures to follow based on purchasing and procurement rules and legal issues to address in contracts.
+RFPs are common in government work, where there are many layers and procedures to follow based on purchasing and procurement rules and contract requirements.

 Other organizations, usually those with committees or boards to review the potential firm, will use an RFP to cast a wide net to have as many choices as possible.

 My response … a camel is a horse designed by a committee.
 And an RFP will probably give you a camel when you wanted a horse.

 An RFP often includes unrelated requests and vague ideas that don’t make sense when they’re all added together.
 Then the final decision is frequently made by a group of people with opionins, but not the knowledge or experience to evaluate effectively.

 After all, an RFP is written because the needed skills are not available in-house.
 Without those marketing, branding or strategic thinking skills, how do you evaluate the unknown?

 Looking for brand expertise is a far cry from asking for a proposal for a new piece of equipment.
 With equipment, specific features can be compared and bottom line prices evaluated.

 But with “soft” skills including creativity, strategic thinking and brand expertise, it’s not possible to tally and compare the same way.